Carol Wright Kenderdine

 Mobility & Transportation

-Kristi McLaughlin is an experienced trainer with extensive knowledge of the transportation provisions of the Americans with Disabilities Act, best practices in customer service, and paratransit eligibility and operations.
-Her background includes travel training, coordination planning, writing training curriculum and providing technical assistance regarding accessible transportation.
 Kristi began her career in transportation as a scheduling clerk at Bloomington Transit in Bloomington, Indiana.
 She has since worked as manager of the paratransit system in Bloomington and as general manager of the Niles Dial-A-Ride in Niles, Michigan.
-Kristi has a B.A. in Philosophy and a M.S. in Applied Health Science, and holds ADA Coordinator and Master Project Manager certifications.
+For over a decade, Kristi led a number of training and technical assistance initiatives for Easterseals Project Action and assisted in the development of many resources on accessible transportation topics.
+Kristi has a B.A. in Philosophy and a M.S. in Applied Health Science.

 Ken Thompson provides technical assistance, training and information to customers on a variety of issues including accessible transportation, the ADA, veterans’ issues, building partnerships, and service planning.
 His over twenty years’ experience working in human services includes managing a human service transportation system that followed a U.S. Navy stint working in aviation.
 He grew up in a career military family and attended military schools overseas.
 Ken holds a Masters in Public Affairs and B.A. from Hood College in Maryland.
 He has completed the ADA Coordinator’s Training Certification Program, University of Missouri College of Human Environmental Sciences and is a Certified Information & Referral Specialist from the Association of Information & Referral Systems (AIRS).